The Seaforth Story

 His career as a mariner began in 2001 working offshore on a commercial trawler fishing tuna.
 He has also spent time abroad sailing Tall Ships, and since 2005 Tom has guided thousands of people throughout Coastal BC and Alaska.

 At Capilano University he studied Outdoor Recreation Management and later obtained his Canadian Coast Guard Masters Certificate from BCIT's Pacific Marine Training Center.
-He has built and rebuilt a number of small vessels, including a vintage racing yacht from the 1956 Olympics, and in 2017 he built the Expedition 35.
+He has built and rebuilt a number of small vessels, including a vintage racing yacht from the 1956 Olympics, In 2019, after a 2,500hrs of labour he launched his 35’ aluminum schooner Fast Eddy.

 His passion is exploring our incredible coast and sharing intimate wildlife experiences with others.
 His broad range of coastal knowledge spans from the intertidal zone to mega fauna, and he is an expert at spotting wildlife.
 Founding Seaforth Expeditions is the culmination of his skills and passions as an explorer, outdoor educator, wilderness lover, and builder.